edgexfoundry/edgex-docs/README.md

 	```

 3. Run `make build` or `make serve`.
 Broken links will be listed at the end of the build process.

+4. To render locally with link checking, you can instead use the command line: `ENABLED_HTMLPROOFER=true mkdocs serve`.
+This will add the 5 minute delay for URL validation to the server startup.

 Warning: the check for invalid / broken links does take some time and will add significantly to the build and serve times.